Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 ## Importing the data
 Duration: 10

-All the data needed for this demo is in an S3 bucket which is now accessible via an external stage which was added in a previous step.
-The following commands will load the data into a temporary table and persist into a table for use by the data application.
+The data for this demo is in an S3 bucket in the external stage that you added in step two.
+The following commands load the data into a temporary table for use by the data application.

-To import the base dataset for this demo run the following sql in snowsql or snowflake console.
+Import the base dataset for this demo by running the following SQL in SnowSQL or the Snowflake console:

 ```sql
 USE ROLE ACCOUNTADMIN;